🔄

 What is a water softener system?

-Over time, the resin beads become saturated with calcium and magnesium and need to be cleaned or 'regenerated' (which is the term used in the softening world) — this is where the salt comes in.
-A separate tank flushes the resin beads with a salty brine solution, washing away the unwanted minerals and recharging the softener for the next cycle.
+Over time, the resin beads become covered in calcium and magnesium and need to be cleaned.
+That’s where the salt comes in.
+The softener flushes the beads with a salty water mix (called a brine solution), washing away the minerals and recharging the beads so the system can start the process all over again.

 What are the benefits of a water softener?